Getting a lower than expected ATAR isn't the end of the world, so don't worry - there are always other pathways to your dream course or career.

 You’re not alone and we are here to help.
 Seek advice from your family, friends and careers advisers, and get as much information as you can to help you make the informed decision before close of preferences.

-Talk to us at Open Day on 25 August.
+Talk to us at Info Day on 15 December 2018.
 Our staff and students are on hand to answer your questions on anything from majors to options available via admissions pathways, as well as help you finalise your preferences.
 Write down a list of questions you have so that you can tick them off on the day.
 Here are a few suggested questions to ask:

 It is not the end of the world if you don’t get the marks you were hoping for.
 Your ATAR does not define you or who you will become.
 No matter which pathway you take towards your end goal, remember to work hard and make the most of it.